 Although many plastic products, including agricultural mulch films, bear the label “biodegradable” or “compostable”, in practice, degradation and mineralization may be too inefficient and/or too incomplete for in-soil decomposition to be a viable alternative for disposal of these products.
 For example, oxo-biodegradable polyethylenes achieved only 12.4% mineralization after one year of weathering and three subsequent months in a 58oC compost, and less than half that amount of mineralization occurred when the compost temperature was 25oC12.
 In the winter, soil temperatures at most locations would be lower than either of these temperatures, presumably resulting in even lower microbial activity and consequently, less mineralization.
 In addition to slow degradation rates, misuse of the term “biodegradable” has led to distrust of these products by consumers13,14, including those in the agricultural industry.
+Biodegradation is the conversion of polymers to carbon dioxide (and/or methane) and water14 by naturally-occuring microorganisms4.
+Therefore, biodegradation must be measured chemically; the physical association of microorganisms with a substrate does not imply microbial degradation of that material.

 As part of an effort to examine sustainable use of BDMs in agriculture, this study focused on discovering microorganisms native to agricultural soils that colonize and degrade commercially-available BDMs.
-Standard test methods have been published for demonstrating the breakdown of biodegradable plastics by abiotic and biological means15,16,17.
+Standard test methods have been published for chemically measuring the breakdown of biodegradable plastics by abiotic and biological means15,16,17.
 However, these methods do not address degradation of plastics by individual microbial species, or provide methods for their isolation.
 The methodology herein more closely resembles standard methods designed to evaluate plastics for resistance to microbial breakdown after inoculating specimens with fungal spores18,19.

 When formulations of plastics are known and a source of the feedstock is available, powdered plastic can be suspended in agar-based media and degradation determined by visualization of clearing zones13.
 This method has been used previously to identify microorganisms that degrade polymers such as polyurethane20, poly-(butylene succinate-co-adipate)21, and poly(lactic acid)22.
 A similar method involves suspending pure powdered plastic in liquid medium where the plastic is the sole carbon source20,23.
 While these methods have the advantage of a defined system, they poorly mimic in situ degradation of BDMs.
-BDMs are neither dispersed in small particles throughout the soil matrix (they are sold and used as films), nor sold commercially as pure polymers.
+First, the surface area is distributed differently because BDMs are not dispersed in small particles throughout the soil matrix, but rather, sold and used as films.
+Second, the chemical makeup of BDMs is different from pure polymers.
 BDMs generally contain additives such as fillers, plasticizers, and colorants, and these additives may affect microbial growth and thereby, the rate of mineralization.
 For this reason, and because the composition of certain commercial films in this study were proprietary, plastic film in its field-ready form was utilized to isolate fungi and bacteria.
 For simplicity, the methods below are described only for fungi, with modifications noted where appropriate for bacterial isolations.